 If it weren’t so easy to verify, this would seem like a joke.
 But the shoes that were used in an attempt at assaulting a former president are worth $10 million to at least one Saudi Arabian man.

 The craftsmanship of this shoe — the Ducati Model 271 — is claimed by Turkish cobbler Ramazan Baydan.
 There are a few other manufacturers in other parts of the world, but that didn’t stop orders for the “Bush Shoes” from flooding Baydan’s shop, and it certainly didn’t stop Hassan Mohammad Makhafa from offering $10 million for the original pair with plans to enshrine them forever.

 3. Debbie Wingham High Heels — $15.1 Million

 Debbie Wingham began her career in fashion, expanded her interests into cakes, then brought the two together to create what was, for a time, the most expensive pair of shoes in the world.
 These $15 million heels look as much like a delectable treat as they do the near-pinnacle of high-fashion footwear.

 It’s hard to raise the bar from a pair of $15 million stilettos, but two high-class luxury brands came together to make it happen.
-This particular pair is covered with Flawless D diamonds, two of which weigh in at a whopping 15 carats.
+This particular pair is made of gold and adorned with flawless D diamonds, two of which weigh in at a whopping 15 carats.

 Though many shoes gain value from their stones, the context behind them can play a big role as well.
-Especially if they were flung at a president — but we wouldn’t recommend you try it yourself.
+This is especially true if they were flung at a president — but we wouldn’t recommend you try it yourself.